 By analyzing the model, we can extract the relationship between the number of common neighbours and the metric distance.
 First, we make a simplifying assumption.
 In [1], it was shown that the expected degree, at time t, of node v_i born at time i is proportional to $(t/i)^p$.
-In the following, assuming that the degree of each node is close to its expected degree, we will set the the volume of the sphere of a node equal to its expected value:
+Assuming that the degree each node equals its expected degree, we obtain that the volume of the sphere of a node equals